 As on Rarotonga, the popular mode of transport is the motor scooter.
 A Cook Island licence on Aitutaki is $2.50 provided you have a current overseas driving licence.

-Getting to Aitutaki: Air Rarotonga are the only internal airline with up to 4-5 daily flights from Rarotonga (international airport) to Aitutaki and back.
-Prebooking by email from overseas is possible.
+Getting to Aitutaki: Air Rarotonga are the only internal airline with up to 6 daily flights from Rarotonga (international airport) to Aitutaki and back.
+Prebooking online from overseas is possible.

 A visitor permit for 31 days is granted to all Nationals on arrival at Rarotonga airport (presentation of a valid passport for at least six months beyond the intended period of stay and a ticket for return or onward travel is required).
 Visas can be extended for up to six months at the Ministry of Foreign Affairs and Immigration in Rarotonga.

-The Cook Islands uses the NZ$ currency - 24 hr ATM can be found at the airport (BSP Bank at the airport opens for all international flights), and ANZ, BCI and BSP have ATM's in Avarua town.
-Both BSP and ANZ banks have ATM's on Aitutaki.
+The Cook Islands uses the NZ$ currency - 24 hr ATM can be found at the airport (BSP Bank at the airport opens for all international flights), and BSP has an ATM in Avarua town.
+BCI over the counter only.
 Major credit cards are accepted in most shops, restaurants and by some tour operators on Rarotonga and Aitutaki.
 Some shops will exchange travellers cheques as well.

 International Dialing Code = (682)